FIFTEENTH VAN CLIBURN INTERNATIONAL PIANO COMPETITION

 Unrivaled international exposure.

 The launch of a career.

 Widely considered one of the top music contests on the planet, the Cliburn Competition attracts the best pianists ages 18 to 30.
 In 2017, 290 applications were received.
 From those, 146 were selected for live Screening Auditions in London, Hannover, Budapest, Moscow, Seoul, New York, and Fort Worth, where they were heard by a Screening Jury of five accomplished, highly regarded pianists (Dmitri Alexeev, Russia; Michel Beroff, France; Janina Fialkowska, Poland/Canada; James Parker, Canada; and Pamela Mia Paul, United States).

-The 30 carefully selected competitors will be welcomed to Fort Worth this May with signature Texas warmth and provided with the ideal conditions to perform at the highest level.
-They stay with host families in their homes—each with a grand Steinway & Sons piano—and are cared for by a volunteer force of close to 1,200.
+The 30 carefully selected competitors were welcomed to Fort Worth in May with signature Texas warmth and provided with the ideal conditions to perform at the highest level.
+In Cliburn tradition, they stayed with host families in their homes—each with a grand Steinway & Sons piano—and are cared for by a volunteer force of close to 1,200.